-The proposed conceptual framework includes key domains for M&E of FP transitions from donor's support that can be used from before the transition for planning purposes to after the transition for sustainability evaluation.
-This framework sets up a key first step, an agreed upon framework, for donors and governments to establish plans and mechanisms to ensure transparency and accountability in the transition (Gotsadze et al., 2019; McDade et al., 2020).
+The FP transition framework can be used from before the transition for planning purposes to after the transition for sustainability evaluation.
+It guides a key first step, an agreed-upon transition framework, for donors and governments to establish plans and mechanisms to ensure transparency and accountability in the transition (Gotsadze et al., 2019; McDade et al., 2020).
 However, there is no one-size-fits-all approach to evaluating transitions.
-The proposed framework allows a level of standardization of key indicators and sub-domains for M&E across countries, while facilitating country-level adaption.
+The proposed framework allows a level of standardization of key indicators and sub-domains for M&E across countries while facilitating country-level adaptation.
 Some domains and sub-domains may be more important and/or more clearly defined in some contexts than others, so they will need to be operationalized depending on specific activities within those domains in a country.
-Donors and local stakeholders can adapt the framework by identifying and defining indicators to reflect each domain and subdomain as needed.
-Once donors and local stakeholders agree upon a framework, domains and related indicators allow donors and governments to develop clear and explicit transition approaches ahead of time, accurately assess progress, align program components with government and non-government structures, and strengthen local capacity to ensure a successful and sustainable transition of FP programs.
+Donors and local stakeholders can adapt the framework by identifying and defining indicators to reflect each domain and sub-domain as needed.
+Once donors and local stakeholders agree upon a framework, domains and related indicators allow donors and governments to develop clear and explicit transition approaches ahead of time, accurately assess progress, align program components with government and nongovernment structures, and strengthen local capacity to ensure a successful and sustainable transition of FP programs.